CalCOFI/rCRUX/README.md

 **Support:**
 Support for the development of this tool was provided by [CalCOFI](<https://calcofi.org/>), NOAA, and [VBRN](https://vbrn.org/). <br/>

 eDNA metabarcoding is increasingly used to survey biological communities using common universal and novel genetic loci.
 There is a need for an easy to implement computational tool that can generate metabarcoding reference libraries for any locus, and are specific and comprehensive.
 We have reimagined CRUX [Curd et al. 2019](https://doi.org/10.1111/2041-210X.13214) and developed the rCRUX package to fit this need by generating taxonomy and fasta files for any user defined locus.
 The typical workflow involves using get_seeds_local() or get_seeds_remote() to simulate *in silico* PCR to acquire a set of sequences analogous to PCR products containing metabarcode primer sequences.
 The sequences or "seeds" recovered from the *in silico* PCR step are used to search databases for complementary sequence that lack one or both primers.
 This search step, blast_seeds() is used to iteratively align seed sequences against a local NCBI database for matches using a taxonomic rank based stratified random sampling approach.
 This step results in a comprehensive database of primer specific reference barcode sequences from NCBI.
 Using derep_and_clean_db(), the database is de-replicated by DNA sequence where identical sequences are collapsed into a representative read.
-If there are multiple possible taxonomic paths for a read, the taxonomic path is collapsed to the lowest common agreement.
+If there are multiple possible taxonomic paths for a read, the taxonomic path is collapsed to the lowest taxonomic agreement.

 ## Typical Workflow